 Disclaimer: This is not official.
 Any article (like this) dealing with the Google Content Data Warehouse leak requires a lot of logical inference when putting together the framework for SEOs, as I have done with this article.
 I urge you to double-check my work and use critical thinking when applying anything for the leaks to your site.
 My aim with these articles is essentially to confirm that Google does, as it claims, try to identify trusted sites to rank in its index.
-The aim is to irrefutably confirm white hat SEO has purpose in 2025 – and that purpose is to build high-quality websites.
-Feedback and corrections welcome.
+The aim is to irrefutably confirm white hat SEO has purpose in 2026 – and that purpose is to build high-quality websites.
+This article was first published on: 14 July 2025: Feedback and corrections welcome.

 Well, it was game on as soon as that statement broke (for me).
 For me, there was now a reason to immerse myself in this leak.
-I knew Mike King had blazed the trail with seminal work around the leak.
+I knew Mike King had blazed the trail with seminal work around the leak (with help from Dan Petrovic).
 My purpose was different.
 Could I build an evidence-based SEO framework aligned to work with Google?
-Could I find anything new?
+Could I find anything not public knowledge?
 The answer is yes to both questions.

 But let’s begin back in 2024.